 Confession time.
 I am not a super political person.
 I tend to have my own mind made up about a few things and avoid hearing heavy political news for the most part.
 But, like most people in America, when it’s an election year, my political interest sort of increases.
 And if you’re like me, you might be wondering if it’s something you want to approach in the classroom, whether briefly with some light reading and an activity or a full-blown unit.
-I put together a list of books that I have been collecting for just the occasion!
+So, I’ve compiled a list of ideas to help navigate teaching about election day in the classroom.

 Pass out voting ballots and have a quick discussion on voting privacy (this is when I would introduce what a voting booth is and why they exist).
 Ask students to fold their ballot in half and then dismiss a few at a time to place their ballots in the box.
-You can even do a mini graphing/tally lesson on how many people voted for each book as you count the ballots to determine the winner!
-The kids absolutely love this activity.
-I’ve included a blank ballot template here in case you’d rather not use the books I chose.
+You can even do a mini graphing/tally lesson on how many people voted for each book as you count the ballots to determine the winner.
+You can find all of these activities in the Election Day Activities printables.
+I’ve included a blank voting ballot template in case you’d prefer to edit the book’s you use.